|Ginny Barahona (left) and Sarah Schores (right), both from Georgetown University, volunteered with the Afghan Women’s Network in 2004.|

 Outputs/outcomes: a) Regular collection and filing of receipts; b) Working knowledge of Excel; c) Bank account, with regular statements; d) Template for annual reports; e) draft annual report; f) NGO status documents; g) personnel files, secured.

-The Summer Fellowship timeline is tentatively as follows:
+The fellowship timeline is tentatively as follows:

 How did the Fellowship program begin?